Wednesday, 27 August 2014

 Now that we have more biology, bio-geography and palaeontology, it can be deduced that 'aliens' are figments of our imagination.

 Sagan's campaign to look for life in space resulted in the scrapping of a major part of the Voyager 1 mission.
-That space probe was diverted from her scheduled bypass of Jupiter to take photos of one of Saturn's moons instead.
+That space probe was diverted from her scheduled bypass of Jupiter, to take photos of one of Saturn's moons instead.
 Titan was said to be an 'Earth analog' (see "close look".)
 Voyager 2 continued alone during the rare planetary alignment, taking photos of Saturn, Uranus and Neptune, but her flight path put Neptune in the way of reaching Pluto.
-Voyager 1 would also have obtained images of S, U, and N and then would have got Pluto if she hadn't been steered off-course for Sagan.
-(Would NASA's "carbon-based lifeforms" have been eager to waste so much of their planetary alignment opportunity if they hadn't been exposed to so much hype from a Network television personality?)
+Voyager 1 would also have obtained images of those planets, and then would have provided some of Pluto if she hadn't been steered off-course.
+(Would NASA's "carbon-based lifeforms" have been eager to waste so much of their planetary alignment opportunity if they hadn't been exposed to so much hype from a Network television personality? )

 Given the right elements, molecules will form and then assemble into living cells?